CacheGuard-OS

 Reinstalling the OS

-To restore a CacheGuard appliance logical configuration from a file named "CG.conf" and all its related data/files from a folder named "CGFiles" located on a TFTP server having the IP address 172.18.2.1, use the following commands: Please be aware that there is some limitations to this logical backup and restore method.
-With this method, the following data/files are not saved and then can't be restored: But no worries, antivirus signatures and URL lists are automatically downloaded from trusted file servers during the apply operation.
-However, if you have secondary administrator users, you will have recreate them manually.
+To restore the configuration and related files, use: Please note that there are limitations to this logical backup and restore method.
+The following data/files are not saved and therefore cannot be restored: However, antivirus signatures and URL lists are automatically downloaded from trusted servers during the apply operation.
+If you have secondary administrator users, you will need to recreate them manually.

 Rebooting the Appliance